Skip to content

 # Raw JSON

-cat /opt/safecall/main.config.json
+cat /opt/safecall/config/main.config.json

 Editing Configuration